lumocrypto/CryptoDashboard/README.md

 Be aware that the script takes a while to load.

-This Script was vibe coded, and as such there may be errors, if someone wants to improve script, just make a pull request or conatact me on twitter: @lumocrypto
+This Script was vibe coded, and as such there may be errors, if someone wants to improve/ give suggestions, just make a pull request or contact me on twitter: @lumocrypto

 # Disclamer:
 Nothing in this repository constitutes financial advice (and therefore, please use at your own risk).
 It is tailored primarily for learning purposes.